From generalized permutahedra to Grothendieck polynomials via flow polytopes: Left-degree sequences as invariants

 Then for each $F\subseteq E(G\backslash 0)$,

 \end{theorem}

-In the proof of Theorem \ref{theoremA} below, it will be more convenient to use an equivalent formulation of Theorem \ref{finalflows}: Instead of considering flows on $\widetilde{G}\backslash\{s,0\}$ with netflow vector $\bm{b}_G^F$, consider flows on $\widetilde{G}\backslash\{s\}$ with netflow vector $(0,\bm{b}_G^F)$, where
+In the proof of Theorem \ref{theoremA} below, it will be more convenient to use an equivalent formulation of Theorem \ref{finalflows}.
+Instead of considering flows on $\widetilde{G}\backslash\{s,0\}$ with netflow vector $\bm{b}_G^F$, consider flows on $\widetilde{G}\backslash\{s\}$ with netflow vector $(0,\bm{b}_G^F)$, where

-Next, we use Theorem \ref{finalflows} to prove that for all graphs $G$ on $[0,n]$, $\LD(G)$ depends only on $G$ and not on the choice of reduction tree of $G$ as stated in Theorem \ref{theoremA}.
+Now, we use Theorem \ref{finalflows} to prove Theorem \ref{theoremA}.
 Before proceeding with the proof, we first recall the relevant notation introduced previously.
-For a graph $G$ on $[0,n]$, let $\mathcal{R}(G)$ be any reduction tree of $G$ and $\mathcal{T}(G)$ the specific reduction tree whose leaves are encoded by the arrays $\Sol_G(F)$ (constructed in Definition \ref{specialreductiontree}).
-Recall that $\inseq(\mathcal{R}(G))$ denotes the multiset of left-degree sequences of the leaves of $\mathcal{R}(G)$.
-Since $\LD(G)$ was defined as the left-degree sequences of leaves in any reduction tree of $G$, to show this definition is valid it suffices to prove that $\inseq(\mathcal{R}(G))=\inseq(\mathcal{T}(G))$.
+For a graph $G$ on $[0,n]$, let $\mathcal{R}$ be any reduction tree of $G$ and $\mathcal{T}(G)$ the specific reduction tree whose leaves are encoded by the arrays $\Sol_G(F)$ (constructed in Definition \ref{specialreductiontree}).
+Recall that $\inseq(\mathcal{R})$ denotes the multiset of left-degree sequences of the leaves of $\mathcal{R}$, and $\LD(G)=\inseq(\mathcal{T}(G))$.

-\textit{Proof of Theorem \ref{theoremA}.} We proceed by induction on the maximal depth of a reduction tree of $G$.
+\begin{proof}[Proof of Theorem \ref{theoremA}] We proceed by induction on the maximal depth of a reduction tree of $G$.
 For the base case, the only reduction tree possible is the single leaf $G$.
 For the induction, perform a single reduction on $G$ using fixed edges $r_1=(i,j)$ and $r_2=(j,k)$ with $i<j<k$ to get graphs $G_1$, $G_2$, and $G_3$, with notation as in (\ref{reducing}).
 Note that we are selecting particular edges $r_1$ and $r_2$ even if there are multiple edges $(i,j)$ or $(j,k)$.
 Let $r_3$ denote the new edge $(i,k)$ in $G_m$ for each $m \in [3]$.
-Let $\mathcal{R}(G_m)$ be the reduction tree of $G_m$, $m \in [3]$, induced from $\mathcal{R}(G)$ by restriction to the node labeled by $G_m$ and all of its descendants.
+Let $\mathcal{R}(G_m)$ be the reduction tree of $G_m$, $m \in [3]$, induced from $\mathcal{R}$ by restriction to the node labeled by $G_m$ and all of its descendants.

-By the induction assumption, $\inseq(\mathcal{R}(G_m))$ is exactly $\inseq(\mathcal{T}(G_m))$, so
+By the induction assumption, $\inseq(\mathcal{R}(G_m))$ is exactly $\LD(G_m)$, so